tollwerk/TYPO3-ext-tw_eprivacy/README.md

 </eprivacy:consent>
 ```

-**ATTENTION:** As the result depends on the users current consent settings, it is essential to ensure that the viewhelper is used in an **uncached environment / template**!
+**ATTENTION:** ~~As the result depends on the users current consent settings, it is essential to ensure that the
+viewhelper is used in an **uncached environment / template**!~~ With the latest update everything should work in cached
+environments as well.
+If there are any problems, don't hesitate to open an issue.

 ### eprivacy:getCookie